Kabir Singh Controversy: Why Sandeep Vanga’s Justification Is More Problematic Than The Movie Itself

 Consent being free, independent and unequivocal is clearly lost on a lot of our filmmakers.
 Even the legendary Mani Ratnam is no exception.
 Remember the scene in Dil Se, where an aggressive Shahrukh Khan pulls close an unwilling Manisha Koirala into a fierce liplock?
 Never mind if she feels utterly disgusted with the act and we are expected to buy the same as love being 'passionate and obsessive'.
 But in Dil Se, at least SRK's character understands the woman who has gone through sexual abuse in her early life.

 In the interview, Vanga further goes on to say that he has met many women who apparently told him they wanted a boyfriend like Kabir Singh or Arjun Reddy in their life.
 However, women on social media have a different tale to tell and would beg to differ.
-Check out some of the reactions here.

-My ex-husband once picked up a hot iron and threatened to smash it across my face.
-I walked out that day and told him to think about what he had done.
-After that for months he kept asking me to go back to him, back to that moment when we were in love.

 Wait, there are more gems!
 Soon enough into the interview, Vanga declares: 'Intimidation has its own charm' (!).
 No, Sir.
 It doesn't.
 Contrast this to Fahadh Faasil's character in the acclaimed Malayalam movie Kumbalangi Nights.
 His intimidation hardly comes across as charming and he's rightly put in his place in the climax.